Kinesiology and Public Health Education

 A research-based study of the psychological aspects that are associated with participation in exercise/physical activity.
 Prerequisite: KIN 440 or consent of instructor.

 The application of principles of mechanics to the study of human motion.
-Prerequisite: KIN 332 or consent of instructor.
+F, even years.

 KIN 531.
 Sport Psychology.
 3 Credits.